Alexco Resource (TSE:AXU) Trading Up 1.6%

 Alexco Resource Corp.
-(TSE:AXU – Get Rating)’s stock price shot up 1.6% during trading on Wednesday .
+(TSE:AXU – Get Rating)’s stock price was up 1.6% on Wednesday .
 The stock traded as high as C$0.63 and last traded at C$0.62.
-11,782 shares traded hands during mid-day trading, a decline of 96% from the average session volume of 336,390 shares.
+Approximately 11,782 shares were traded during mid-day trading, a decline of 96% from the average daily volume of 336,390 shares.
 The stock had previously closed at C$0.61.

-A number of research analysts recently commented on the stock.
-Canaccord Genuity Group lowered shares of Alexco Resource to a “hold” rating and set a C$1.25 price objective on the stock. in a research note on Thursday, June 23rd.
-Cormark decreased their price target on shares of Alexco Resource from C$3.00 to C$1.20 in a research report on Monday, May 16th.
-Roth Capital lowered shares of Alexco Resource from a “buy” rating to a “hold” rating and set a C$0.40 target price for the company. in a research note on Wednesday, July 6th.
-Finally, Alliance Global Partners downgraded shares of Alexco Resource from a “buy” rating to a “hold” rating and set a C$1.63 target price on the stock. in a report on Wednesday, July 6th.
+AXU has been the topic of several recent analyst reports.
+Canaccord Genuity Group lowered shares of Alexco Resource to a “hold” rating and set a C$1.25 price objective on the stock. in a report on Thursday, June 23rd.
+Roth Capital downgraded shares of Alexco Resource from a “buy” rating to a “hold” rating and set a C$0.40 target price on the stock. in a research note on Wednesday, July 6th.
+Cormark lowered their target price on shares of Alexco Resource from C$3.00 to C$1.20 in a report on Monday, May 16th.
+Finally, Alliance Global Partners cut shares of Alexco Resource from a “buy” rating to a “hold” rating and set a C$1.63 target price for the company. in a report on Wednesday, July 6th.

 Alexco Resource Stock Performance